jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

-This guide walks you through building a simple Spring Boot application using [Spring Session](https://spring.io/projects/spring-session) backed by [VMware GemFire](https://geode.apache.org/) to manage HTTP Session state.
+This guide walks you through building a simple Spring Boot application using [Spring Session](https://spring.io/projects/spring-session) backed by [[vmware-gemfire-name]](https://geode.apache.org/) to manage HTTP Session state.

 It is assumed that the reader is familiar with the Spring *programming model* as well as the *Java Servlet* API.
-No prior knowledge of Spring Session or VMware GemFire is required to utilize HTTP Session State Caching in your Spring Boot applications.
+No prior knowledge of Spring Session or [vmware-gemfire-name] is required to utilize HTTP Session State Caching in your Spring Boot applications.

 Let’s begin.